 Being unemployed after school or after one’s National Service can be one of the most depressive and devastating moments in one’s life.
 It, however, offers an opportunity for many individuals to pursue an entrepreneurial dream.
 This is the case of Reginald Allotey-Pappoe

-The entrepreneurial story of Reginald Allotey-Pappoe
+The entrepreneurial journey of Reginald Allotey-Pappoe

 How it began